Contrast-Security-OSS/docs/content/user/agent/java/rules/Level2Rules.md

 <br>

 #### Step 3: Create a New Groovy Script for the Rule
 Create a Groovy script based on the [template file](https://docs.contrastsecurity.com/assets/attachments/level_2_rules/regex_template.groovy) provided.
 Be sure to make the getId() method return the id value "https-disabled" as specified in the rule above.
-Otherwise the Agent and TeamServer will not be able to corridinate properly and no vulnerabilities will be recorded.
+Otherwise the Agent and TeamServer will not be able to coordinate properly and no vulnerabilities will be recorded.

 As part of the script generation, you will be asked to create two Mustache Strings.
 The most common tags are shown in the template itself, but a list of additional templates can be found [here](https://docs.contrastsecurity.com/assets/attachments/level_2_rules/CONTRAST-HTML-TO-MUSTACHE.pdf).